ItsGosho/SSD1306-2D-Rect/README.md

 - Note that all of the checking are absolute, meaning that a object must be fully behind, front, above or below relative to another object.

 <img src=".\pics\image-20221010014949557.png" alt="image-20221010014949557" style="zoom:67%;" />

+## Game Ideas:

+##### Pixel Pong:

+- Two moveable tiles.
+Hit the bouncing pixel and send it to the another tile.
+Try to not miss it, because you lose.

+##### Flappy Pixel:

+- A pixel, that goes up or down, trying to pass as most obstacles it can.

+##### Pixel Maze:

+- A pixel is going after your pixel.
+Try to be faster than it and not hit any walls - otherwise you lose.

 ## Additional Information: